An adaptation of the Emily Brontë classic.

 The Lady of Shalott

-Iinspired by the classic poem by Alfred Lord Tennyson, recently published in Britain by Stagescripts (UK) Ltd.
+A play with music iinspired by the classic poem by Alfred Lord Tennyson published in Britain by Stagescripts (UK) Ltd.

 Ghosts in the Afternoon